stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)

-The User Info endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.

 Your server sends the User Info Request using either HTTP  `GET`  or HTTP  `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
 The HTTP request is sent to the User Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.

 The Access Token will define the list of Data that will be provided back to the client.
 In order to request specific claims, you can  [use scopes](https://stackedit.io/app#stClaims)  in the Authentication Request and/or  [use the claims parameter](https://stackedit.io/app#Claims-Request)  of the  request Object.